CodePercept: Code-Grounded Visual STEM Perception for MLLMs¶

 Loss & Training¶

-- Stage 1 (SFT): Based on Qwen3-VL, jointly trained on ICC-1M for both image captioning and image-to-code translation tasks; 1 epoch on 32 A100 GPUs.
+- Stage 1 (SFT): Based on Qwen3-VL, jointly training image captioning and image-to-code translation on ICC-1M for 1 epoch using 32 A100 GPUs.

 Key Experimental Results¶